Jean Segura Player Props: Marlins vs. Athletics

 Athletics Pitching Rankings

-- The 7.8 strikeouts per nine innings put together by the Athletics pitching staff ranks 27th in MLB.
+- The pitching staff for the Athletics has a collective 7.8 K/9, the fourth-worst in the league.

-- The Athletics' 6.63 team ERA ranks last among all league pitching staffs.
+- The Athletics have a 6.60 team ERA that ranks last among all league pitching staffs.

-- Athletics pitchers combine to give up the most home runs in baseball (99 total, 1.7 per game).
+- Athletics pitchers combine to surrender the most home runs in baseball (100 total, 1.7 per game).

-- Fujinami makes the start for the Athletics, his fifth of the season.
-He is 2-5 with a 12.00 ERA and 31 strikeouts in 30 2/3 innings pitched.
+- Medina (0-4 with a 6.83 ERA and 24 strikeouts in 27 2/3 innings pitched) makes the start for the Athletics, his fifth of the season.

-- The right-hander last appeared in relief on Wednesday, when he tossed a scoreless third of an inning against the Atlanta Braves without surrendering a hit.
+- In his most recent time out -- out of the bullpen on Sunday -- the righty threw 5 1/3 innings against the Houston Astros, giving up five earned runs while surrendering seven hits.

-- In 17 games this season, the 29-year-old has a 12.00 ERA and 9.3 strikeouts per nine innings, while giving up a batting average of .282 to his opponents.
+- The 24-year-old has amassed a 6.83 ERA and 7.8 strikeouts per nine innings in five games this season, while giving up a batting average of .255 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.